howtographql/howtographql/content/backend/graphql-node-typescript/0-introduction.md

 description:
   'Learn how to build a GraphQL server with Node.js, Fastify, TypeScript, GraphQL-Helix & Prisma 3 and best practices for authentication, filtering, pagination and subscriptions.'
+question: 'What database are you using in this tutorial?'
+answers: ['PostgreSQL', 'MySQL', 'SQLite', 'Oracle']
+correctAnswer: 2
 ---

 ### Overview